 l, of

 (full name - please print) (address)

-g attached to the
+' g attached to the Division of CPA

-Aust tralia Ltd ( Company ), hereby
+Aust ralia Ltd (Company), hereby

-appo oint of
+appo int of

-(Name of proxy - please print) (Divisi ion)
+(Name of proxy - please print) (Division n)

-or fa ailing such appointment or the abse ence of that person the Cha airperson of the Meetir ng as my proxy to vote
+or fa iling such appointment or the absence o of that person the Chai rperson of the Meeti ng as my proxy to vote

-me on my behalf at the • •
+for m ne on my behalf at the ${(insert w)}$ hether Annual or Extraordinary)··· General Meeting

-ne Company to be held on (misert whether Annual of Extraordinary) 3
+of the e Company to be held on the day of 20 at

-day of 20 a t (insert address of m neeting) and at any
+(inse ert address of meeting) and at any adj journment thereof.

-adjo ournment thereof.

-ase tick (☑) one box only for eac e as he or she thinks fit, or absta erwise instructed bel ow, the proxy may
+se tick (図) one box only for each res as he or she thinks fit, or abstain. colution.
+Unless other wise instructed be low, the proxy may

-[Ord dinary/Special] Resolution
+[Ord inary/Special] Resolution

 For Against Abstain

-(Det tails of resolution)
+(Deta ails of resolution)

-DATED this day of 2 20
+DATED this day of 20

 Signed:

 Status:

-DIR ECTIONS
+DIRE ECTIONS

-1. No member shall be entitled to vote either personally or by proxy if their subscription is overdue for three months or they are otherwise precluded from voting by the operation of Article 32(b)/of the Company's Constitution.
+1. No member shall be entitled to vote e three months or they are otherwise pr Company's Constitution.

-2. The above instrument appointing a proxy must be submitted to the Company Secretary of the Company at the Company's registered office at Level 20, 28 Freshwater Place, Southbank, Victoria or faxed to +61(3) 9602 1163.
-The Company Secretary shall endorse on the instrument a certificate that the appointer is a member qualified to vote at the meeting or meetings to which such instrument relates.
+2. The above instrument appointing a pr Company at the Company's registere faxed to +61(3) 9682 0567.
+The Com the appointer is a member qualified to relates. d office at Level 20, 28 pany Secretary shall e Freshwater Place, S ndorse on the instrur Southbank, Victoria or ment a certificate that

-3. above instrument must be lodged at the registered office of the Company not less than 48 hours ore the time for holding the meeting at which the person named in such instrument proposes to e.
+3. The above instrument must be lodged at the registered office of the Company not less than 48 hours before the time for holding the meeting at which the person named in such instrument proposes to vote.
+If the above instrument is signed by an attorney on behalf of a Member, then the authority under which the instrument was signed or a certified copy of that authority must also be delivered to the Company at least 48 hours before the meeting.

-CEF RTIFICATE OF COMPANY SECRE ETARY
+CER TIFICATE OF COMPANY SECRETAR Υ

-ereby certify that the appointer na stitution, at the meeting to be held accordance with the
+reby certify that the appointer named stitution, at the meeting to be held on th n accordance with the

-Company Secretary